 - Follow the progress of the employees

-Read more: 13 Tips How to Motivate Your Team.
+Read more: How to do Team-building Remotely.

 “In teamwork, silence isn’t golden, it’s deadly.” – Mark Sanborn, Author

-If your employees are working from home there’s less communication between co-workers.
+If your employees are working from home, there’s less communication between co-workers.
 At home, there are plenty of distractions that could keep their mind preoccupied with work.
 These are the reasons why it’s extremely necessary to support and frequently contact them, so they wouldn’t feel left out of the organization/company.
 These are just a few examples of inclusion:

 - Structured daily check-ins